sethsec/celerystalk/README.md

     ```
 1. **Run Report:** Run a report which combines all of the tool output into an html file and a txt file.
 Run this as often as you like.
 Each time you run the report it overwrites the previous report.
     ```
-    Create Report:              ./celerystalk report                    #Create a report for all scanneed hosts in current workspace
+    Create Report:              ./celerystalk report                    #Create a report for all scanned hosts in current workspace

     ```